-Draw a clear diagram of the sensitive site and where each sample is collected, either on a Geographic Information System (GIS) map, on a separate piece of paper, or on the 2060 forms associated with the samples.
-If you are collecting a series of samples from the same site, submit the map and diagram only once, as long as the site and each sample are clearly indicated on the map or the appropriate sections of the APHIS 2060 form.
+Draw a clear diagram of the sample locations relative to the sensitive site and the treatment block.
+The diagram should include where each sample is collected, important features (i.e. residences, water bodies, roads) identified with labels, and an approximate scale.
+The sample figures can be created either on a Geographic Information System (GIS) map, on a separate piece of paper, or on the 2060 forms associated with the samples.
+If you are collecting a series of samples from the same site, submit the map and diagram only once, as long as the treatment block and sensitive site and each sample location are clearly indicated on the map or the appropriate sections of the APHIS 2060 form.

-Complete a separate APHIS 2060 form for each sample (noting that each dye card is considered a separate sample, each requiring a 2060 form).
+Complete a separate APHIS 2060 form for each sample (note that each dye card is considered a separate sample, each requiring a 2060 form).
 Instructions for completing the 2060 forms can be found on the back of each form.
 For each sample; submit the blue copy of the APHIS 2060 form to ANPCL with the sample, the white copy to ANPCL in the sample shipping container but separate from the sample, and the yellow copy (and any maps, photos, etc.) to Environmental Compliance.
 For any samples that are not sent to the laboratory for analysis (i.e. unspotted dye cards), send only the APHIS 2060 form to the Environmental Compliance.
 Keep the pink copy in your local office.